tozny/e3db-php/README.md

 # Development

-Before running tests, create _two_ integration test clients through your [InnoVault](https://innovault.io) account.
+Before running tests, create both a client and a registration token through your [InnoVault](https://innovault.io) account.

-Store the credentials returned for both clients in a `.env` file at the project root (see `.env.example` for the example file layout).
+Store the generated credentials and registration token in a `.env` file at the project root (see `.env.example` for the example file layout).

 After checking out the repo, install dependencies using `composer install` then run PHPUnit with `./vendor/bin/phpunit` to execute all of the integration tests.